Yield Stress Materials in Soft Condensed Matter: General concepts about yield stress fluids

-The evolution of the steady state flow curves for soft non-Brownian suspensions across the jamming transition is reported for the case of an emulsion in Fig.~\ref{fig:Ch1Fig1Ludo}(b), from \cite{Paredes:2013b}.
+Emulsions are systems for which the packing fraction can be changed relatively easily, without changing other system parameters much.
+Probably the first systematic study of flow curves across a range of volume fractions was performed by Mason {\it et al.} \cite{Mason:1996a}, using a droplet size which is however not quite large enough for thermal fluctuations to be fully irrelevant.
+Fig.~\ref{fig:Ch1Fig1Ludo}(b) shows similar data taken over a broader range of parameters and larger droplets so that thermal effects are fully irrelevant \cite{Paredes:2013b}.
 The similarity with the soft glassy rheology in Fig.~\ref{fig:Ch1Fig1Ludo}(a) is striking, as the material crosses over from a Newtonian fluid at low enough density and shear rate to a yield stress solid above jamming, where the flow curves are again well-described by the Herschel-Bulkley model with a shear-thinning exponent $n<1$.
 Exactly at the jamming density, a power-law shear-thinning behavior is observed.
 A detailed discussion of the exponent appearing in the Herschel-Bulkley law can be found in \cite{Olsson:2012}.
-Notice, however, that a careful determination of $n$ requires a power-law fit to $(\sigma - \sigma_y)$ as a function of $\dot{\gamma}$.
-It is found in simple numerical models that such a plot actually displays two distinct power-law regimes with two different exponents, $n$ at small shear rates, and $n'$ at larger shear rates~\cite{Olsson:2012,Olsson:2011,Lerner:2012,Kawasaki:2014}.
-It is likely that fitting of experimental flow curves is dominated by the second of these two exponents, and comparison to theory is thus somewhat delicate.
-Additionally, at finite shear rates, it is also possible that other ingredients, such as the friction law between particles~\cite{Bonnecaze:2010,Katgert:2008,Katgert:2009} or energy dissipation of the interstitial liquid (or in Plateau borders for foams~\cite{Schwartz:1987} start to play a significant role and affect the value of the shear-thinning exponent.
+A careful determination of $n$ requires a power-law fit of $(\sigma - \sigma_y)$ as a function of $\dot{\gamma}$.
+It is found in simple numerical models that such a plot actually displays two distinct power-law regimes with two different exponents: $n$ at small shear rates, and $n'$ at larger shear rates~\cite{Olsson:2012,Olsson:2011,Lerner:2012,Kawasaki:2014}.
+It is likely that the fitting of experimental flow curves is dominated by the second of these two exponents, and comparison to theory is thus somewhat delicate.
+Additionally, at finite shear rates, it is also possible that other ingredients, such as friction between particles~\cite{Bonnecaze:2010,Katgert:2008,Katgert:2009} or energy dissipation of the interstitial liquid (or in Plateau borders for foams~\cite{Schwartz:1987}) start to play a significant role and also affect the value of the shear-thinning exponent.